Felguk: Career

 The duo performed - and had their single "2nite" as the track for the official trailer - at the dance music festival Electric Daisy Carnival 2010.
 Later that year they played at Nocturnal Festival 2010, and peaked at #2 in Beatport with their remix of the 2007 dance hit "Exceeder".
 Felguk have also remixed Madonna's 2009 single, Flo Rida featuring David Guetta "Club Can't Handle Me", and The Black Eyed Peas "The Time (Dirty Bit)".

 The duo began their own imprint, Dongle Records, in 2011, where they have released two singles, 'Blow Out,' and 'Jack It,' and will have another EP titled 'Bassive' out on Beatport on November 22.

 In October 2011, Felguk was voted #87 in DJ Mag's Top 100 DJs poll and #90 in the same chart, in 2012.

 Also in 2012, the duo was personally chosen by Madonna to open the concerts of the tour MDNA in Brazil.

 Throughout its career, Felguk has established itself as a "top seller" on Beatport.com, and as of October 2014 had accumulated to a total of 12 tracks in the Top 10 ranking of electro-house, a #2 on Beatport's overall ranking with Exceeder remix, and #1 with its collaboration with Dimitri Vegas & Like Mike and Tujamo, "NOVA".

+In September 2019, Gustavo announced on Instagram that since at the end of 2017, Felipe has been living in Portugal.
+Gustavo also stated that the duo will still remain, however Gustavo would continue touring by himself while Felipe would be working in the studio working on Felguk's projects.